rofeels/ScreenPen/README.md

 </p>

 > [!NOTE]
 > Huge thank you to **tadees** for supporting the project!
 This donation directly helps cover the Apple Developer fees to get Recordly signed and notarised for macOS.
+Still waiting for Apple approval.
 [**Support the project**](https://ko-fi.com)